Véra Obolensky: Resistance worker

 While secretary of the OCM Obolensky also helped Marcel Berthelot gather information for the Centurie network and the Confrérie Notre-Dame (CND) network.

 Arthuys was arrested on 21 December 1941.
 Colonel Alfred Touny took command, and tied the OCM more closely to the military group.

-Obolensky, who know all the wheels, renewed the main connections with the help of Yvonne Arthuys.
+Obolensky, who knew all the wheels, renewed the main connections with the help of Yvonne Arthuys.

 Obolensky continued in charge of the OCM central secretariat under Colonel Touny.

 She served as the liaison for Blocq-Mascart when he joined the permanent board of the National Council of the Resistance (CNR).

 She provided liaison between members of the group, collected their reports and maintained secret correspondence.

 She never had to write down an address, name or password, and became famous for her amazing memory.

 Obolensky arranged to collect information let slip by German officers who used cocaine and spent their evenings with Spanish dancers.

 The information was then forwarded to London by Colonel Rémy and his CND network.